Conners Comprehensive Behaviour Rating Scale: Results analysis

-The results are calculated by the psychologist who totals all the areas of the assessments completed by the child, parent and some cases teacher.
-These scores are standardised by comparing them to the results of children within the same age group.
-T-scores are the mode of calculation used to analyse children's behavioural systems and their severity in contrast to other children.
-T-scores can also be converted into percentile scores.
-These scores are displayed in visual format including graphs and tables to make it easier to make more accurate judgements.
+The results are calculated by the psychologist who totals all the areas of the assessments completed by the child, parent, and, in some cases, teacher.
+These scores are standardised as T-scores by comparing them to the results of children within the same age group.
+T-scores can also be converted into percentile ranks.

-When T-scores are less than 60 it means your child is in the normal range, however when the scores are above 60, there is possibility of behavioural issues.
+When the T-scores are less than 60, a respondent's test performance is in the normal range.
+However, when an average T-score is above 60, there is a possibility of behavioural issues.
 There are different categories: